China launches crackdown on illegal cosmetic surgery: paper

-SHANGHAI Chinese authorities have launched a year-long crackdown on practitioners of unregistered cosmetic surgery, the official China Daily said on Wednesday.
+SHANGHAI (Reuters) - Chinese authorities have launched a year-long crackdown on practitioners of unregistered cosmetic surgery, the official China Daily said on Wednesday.

 The new campaign, launched by the country's health ministry in conjunction with internet, drug safety and industry regulators, will also focus on illegal advertising and the unauthorized production and supply of drugs and appliances used in cosmetic surgery, the paper said.